Divorce With a Special Needs Child

 Federal regulations allow for the creation of this type of trust so long as it complies with the guidelines set forth in the statute, including a provision that requires that any money left in the trust when the person with special needs dies be paid back to Medicare.
 It is important to note that this type of special needs trust is different than another type of special needs trust that is often used for estate planning purposes.
 The type of trust discussed in this article is sometimes called an OBRA ’93 trust, a special needs payback trust, or a d4A (named after the relevant statute).

 A qualified special needs trust needs to be created by an attorney with specialized knowledge of the complexities of this particular type of special needs trusts.
-If you need assistance, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free comprehensive in office consultation with an experienced NJ divorce lawyer.Sources
+If you need assistance, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free initial consultation with an experienced NJ divorce lawyer.Sources

 42 U.S.C. §1396p(d)(4)(A)